sarasithagalagama/The_P.A.T.H/README.md

 - Generate static pages where possible
 - Enable edge functions for OG images

-## 🤝 Contributing
+## 🗳️ Feedback & Issues

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This is a personal portfolio project.
+While I am not actively seeking code contributions, I welcome feedback, bug reports, and suggestions.
+Please feel free to open an issue on GitHub.

 ## 📧 Contact